wp-plugins/thirstyaffiliates/readme.txt

 ThirstyAffiliates empowers website owners with the tools they need to monetize their WordPress website with affiliate marketing.

-It lets you administer the affiliate links you’re inserting into your website from a central location in WordPress.
+It lets you administer your affiliate links, assist you with inserting them into your posts, pages and comments and gives you a central location in WordPress to manage all of your affiliate links.

-ThirstyAffiliates will create pretty links from ugly affiliate links all the while giving you the double benefit of protecting your commissions from theft.
+ThirstyAffiliates will create pretty links from ugly affiliate links (aka link redirection or link cloaking) all the while giving you the double benefit of protecting your commissions from theft.

 = Features at a glance =